KarlOfDuty/CustomLoadouts/README.md

                 - 50:
                     # Items to spawn, must be all caps, check #resources in the SMOD discord server for item names.
 You can start with REMOVEITEMS and REMOVEAMMO to delete the existing items/ammo.
                     # All weapons spawn with one mag/clip loaded which cannot be removed, giving ammo adds the ammo directly to the player instead of spawning it as an item in their inventory.
+                    # This example has a 50% chance to spawn a coin to all players with the rank donator
                     - COIN
                 - 10:
                     - MEDKIT